jmigueprieto/temporal-workers/README.md

   from: noreply@email.com
 ```

-Once you've set the above file, you can run
+Once you've set the above file, you can run:

 ```shell
 tilt up